Settled Minister Search Committee

 Genevieve Baldwin

-Genevieve Baldwin, Candidate for Settled Minister Search Committee
+Genevieve Baldwin, Settled Minister Search Committee

 I came to First Parish in 2011 as an RE second grader.
 When I became a member at seventeen, I was chaplain of FP’s youth group and served on the UUA Board of Trustees as a representative of our faith’s vibrant youth communities.
 Now I teach RE, recently graduated with a religious studies bachelors, and I’m starting at Harvard Divinity School in the fall.
 I want to give back to this community, which helped raise me.
 If elected, I’d bring the perspective of a former FP RE student and a current UU seminarian to the committee, along with a deep investment in the futures of First Parish and our larger faith.